sajjadt/sajjadt.github.io/_posts/2018-11-15-affix-paper.md

 tags: research publication
 ---

-The paper I wrote about "AFFIX", a framework for automatic FPGA acceleration of OpenVX graphs is accepted for presentation at FPGA 2019.
+Paper titled "AFFIX", a framework for automatic FPGA acceleration of OpenVX graphs is accepted for presentation at FPGA 2019.